Arzoka/Hello_You/README.md

-# Hello_You
+# Hello You

 This folder contains all my code for the Hello You assignment

 ## Changelogs:

 ### 10/24/2022:

-- Finally started work on story
+- Started work on story

 ### 10/25/2022: